How to configure and ping Ethernet on STM32

 There are many types of configurations available with different MCUs.
 Some MCUs let you configure the memory in the CubeMX, while others don’t.
 Some of the Boards have the MII Hardware, while other have RMII.

-• On the LEFT one we have the option to choose the PHY Address.
+- On the first board we have the option to choose the PHY Address.
 This should be set to 0, if you are using the on board LAN Port, and it should be 1 in case of the external module.

-• Assuming that each DMA Descriptor takes 32 bits (MAXIMUM Possible), the RX Descriptor and Tx Descriptor have the size of 128 Bytes (32×4).
+- Assuming that each DMA Descriptor takes 32 bits (MAXIMUM Possible), the RX Descriptor and Tx Descriptor have a maximum size of 128 Bytes (32×4) each.

-• The Memory between them is spaced accordingly.
+- The Memory between them is spaced keeping this 128 bytes in mind.

-• The memories are allocated in the SRAM region, where we can modify the properties later in the MPU.
+- The memories are allocated in the SRAM region, whose properties can be modified later in the MPU.

 LWIP Configuration